-Q: Does Intel® IPP supports external multi-threading?
-Thread safe?
+Q: Does Intel IPP support external multi-threading?
+Thread-safe?

-Q: How to get Intel® IPP threaded libraries?
+Q: How do I get Intel IPP threaded libraries?

-Answer: While Installing Intel IPP, choose ‘custom’ installation option.
-Then you will get option to select threaded libraries for different architecture.
+Answer: While installing Intel IPP, choose the ‘custom’ installation option.
+Then you will get the option to select threaded libraries for different architectures.

-To select right package of threaded libraries, right click and enable ‘Install’ option.
+To select the right package of threaded libraries, right-click and enable the ‘Install’ option.

-Threading, within the deprecated multi-threaded add-on packages of the Intel® IPP library, is accomplished by use of the Intel® OpenMP* library.
-Intel® IPP 8.0 continues the process of deprecating threading inside Intel IPP functions that was started in version 7.1.
+Threading within the deprecated multi-threaded add-on packages of the Intel IPP library is accomplished by use of the OpenMP* library.
+Intel IPP 8.0 continues the process of deprecating threading inside Intel IPP functions that was started in version 7.1.
 Though not installed by default, the threaded libraries can be installed so code written with these libraries will still work as before.
 However, moving to external threading is recommended.

-Q: How can I determine the number of threads the Intel IPP creates?
+Q: How can I determine the number of threads Intel IPP creates?

-Q: How do I control the number of threads the Intel IPP creates?
+Q: How do I control the number of threads Intel IPP creates?

 Q: Is it possible to prevent Intel IPP from creating threads?